Brad Wilk: Other projects

-Wilk and bandmate Tom Morello joined with Maynard James Keenan of Tool and Billy Gould of Faith No More—in a lineup that was billed as Shandi's Addiction—to record the song "Calling Dr. Love" for the 1994 Kiss tribute album Kiss My Ass: Classic Kiss Regrooved.
-Wilk and bandmate Tim Commerford contributed in Keenan's side project Puscifer and his album "V" Is for Vagina on the track "Momma Sed".
-Wilk also contributed drums to rap group Cypress Hill's album Skull and Bones.
-In addition, Wilk composed the song "Snoop Bounce (Roc N Roll Remix)" for Snoop Dogg's Death Row's Greatest Hits CD.

-In 2005, Wilk played the lead role in the independent short movie Sleeping Dogs Lie by writer Chumahan Bowen and director Stuart Lessner.
-The film also features Tool lead singer Maynard James Keenan as Deputy Lance.
-Wilk played drums on Josh Homme's tracks on the soundtrack to Dangerous Lives of Altar Boys.
-Wilk performed live with Tom Morello's side project, Street Sweeper Social Club, at the 2010 Coachella music and arts festival.
-In 2013, Wilk and Commerford contributed drums and bass, respectively, for Dave Grohl's Sound City soundtrack, on the song "Time Slowing Down".
-Wilk played several shows with the Sound City Players.

 Having established himself as a session musician, Wilk has also contributed drums on the Black Sabbath album 13, which was released in June 2013.
 In late 2013, Wilk joined the band The Last Internationale and recently recorded their debut album called We Will Reign with producer Brendan O'Brien.
 The record was released in August 2014.

 To the end of 2014 until June 2015, Brad Wilk was playing drums on tour with the Smashing Pumpkins along with Billy Corgan, Jeff Schroeder and also Mark Stoermer on bass.
 On February 26, 2015, while touring Australia with the band, he joined the Foo Fighters on stage at Sydney's Olympic (ANZ) stadium playing drums for a Van Halen cover Ain't Talkin' 'bout Love.
 On August 3, 2015, Wilk sat-in with The 8G Band on Late Night with Seth Meyers.
 He's also been drumming for Juliette Lewis on various tours and shows.

 Personal life

 Wilk was diagnosed with type 1 diabetes in 1997, and is active in raising money for diabetes awareness.
 He has donated about $12,000 to the Orange County chapter of the Juvenile Diabetes Research Foundation (JDRF).

 Wilk developed Olade, a sugar-free lemonade, which Food and Drug Administration in 2009 approved as a non-dietary supplement.

-Wilk was married to Selene Vigil, whom he had two children with.
+Wilk was married to Selene Vigil, with whom he had two children.
 She filed for divorce in 2013.